-Site observations noted a mixture of introduced (planted) exotic and native planted vegetation on site or adjoining the site.
+Site observations noted a mixture of introduced (planted) trees.
 The herbaceous or grass vegetation consists of a mixture of introduced pastoral grasses/weed species due to the site's location within a residential precinct.

 3.1 HERITAGE SIGNIFICANCE

 There are no trees within the site that have been identified as Heritage Items under Council Planning Instrument or identified within a Significant Tree Register.